OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 ---

-`expression.on.tags` is a profile which applies an expression to the current tag read when it will browse through each tag during deidentification:
+`expression.on.tags` is a profile which applies an expression to the given tag.
 An expression is a programming language that allows you to return a value or an action according to a certain condition.

 This profile element requires the following parameters: